20 of the Most Beautiful Castles in France

 By Katy of Untold Morsels

 In the heart of the Loire Valley is Chenonceau – one of the prettiest castles in France, if not Europe.
 Built over the river Cher, the Renaissance château was built in the 16th century on the site of an old mill and was once a royal residence.
-Today you can visit the castle that seems straight out of fairy tale with its pointed towers and turrets, moat and elegant courtyards.
+Today you can visit the castle that seems straight out of a fairy tale with its pointed towers and turrets, moat and elegant courtyards.
 Inside there are many beautifully restored rooms to admire as well as stunning views of the Cher River from the first-floor balcony and a magnificent collection of art.

-There are masterpieces by Rubens and Tintoretto on display beside finely crafted Renaissance era furniture and tapestries.
+There are masterpieces by Rubens and Tintoretto on display beside finely crafted Renaissance-era furniture and tapestries.
 The château has a fascinating history.
 Queen Catherine de Medici, wife to King Henry II, seized Chenonceau from his mistress Diane de Poitiers after the king died in 1559.

 The styles of the two former owners are reflected in two of the magnificent formal gardens on the estate.
 Chenonceau is one of the most popular sites to visit in France and a must-do when you are in the Loire Valley.